lukxsx/auction-platform/README.md

 that the both backend and frontend are running and connected to a database.
 There are couple of options to do so.

+**Note!** The end-to-end tests might take up to 2 minutes to finish.

 ### Testing mode
 When `NODE_ENV` is set to `test`, the application will run in testing mode.
 In the testing mode /testing route becomes available and user accounts for testing are created.
 Never enable this mode in the production!